 The Foams are made in Australia and the mattress is assembled in China.

 Sleeping Duck and Koala are two mattresses that people often choose between.
 So which one to select?
 They both offer long term warranties and have thousands of positive reviews.
 Sleeping Duck is a good option for couples that have different sleeping preferences as it is a hybrid mattress that has the option of being customised for firmness for both sides of the mattress.
-While the Sleeping Duck mattress is made from pocket springs and foam, Koala is made of foam.
-If you are looking for a good all-round mattress for the best price and want to support Australian made products then Koala is a good selection.
+While the Sleeping Duck mattress is made from springs and foam, Koala is made of foam.
+If you are looking for an all-round mattress on a limited budget and don't need customisable firmness then Koala is a good selection.

 - Premium price for a more breathable mattress

 - Hybrid mattress with customisable options

 Sleeping Duck mattress can be purchased online here.

 Latex Mattress Australia sell custom made mattresses with the Pure Support Latex Mattress RRP of $6,295 (Queen).

 This mattress is made from pure latex.
 The benefits of latex are that it is supportive with a bit of bounce but is not too firm.
 This mattress will hold its shape without sagging over time.

 The design is custom made to suit your preference of firmness and size.
 However, there is no trial period.